-Q: What would you say about art to a young artist with potential?
+Q: What advice would you give to a young artist with potential?

-A: Be sure that you love your process unconditionally.
-There is no relationship between how hard an artist works and how much she earns.
+Be sure that you love your process unconditionally because there is no relationship between how hard you will work and how much money you will earn, period.
 Indeed, with inflation and rapidly evolving ways of doing business, it seems to cost more money every year to be an artist.
-As I’ve said before, you should be prepared to work very, very hard.
+As I’ve said often, be prepared to work very, very hard.
 Really it’s all about making the most of your gifts as an artist.
-If you don’t feel a deep responsibility to developing your talents as far as possible, you probably will quit.
+If you don’t feel a deep responsibility to developing your talents as far as possible, you won’t have what it takes to keep going.
+Countless artists quit and no one can blame them.
 You absolutely must love your materials and your creative process and be willing to do whatever it takes to continue making art.
-It’s not a life for slackers.

-Posted on July 21, 2012, in An Artist's Life, Inspiration, Painting in General, Quotes, Studio and tagged artist, business, creative, earn, gifts, hard work, inflation, lazy, love, materials, money, process, responsibility, talents.
+Posted on February 25, 2023, in 2012, 2023, An Artist's Life, Painting in General, Studio and tagged absolutely, advice, answered, artist, business, continue, countless, creative, creative process, developing, earn, evolving, gifts, hard work, indeed, inflation, love, making, materials, money, possible, potential, process, question, rapidly, relationship, responsibility, similar, slackers, Studio, talents, things, unconditionally, whatever, willing.
 Bookmark the permalink.
-2 Comments.
+4 Comments.